sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 If a constraint is active, we can replace the inequality sign with an equality sign, so we have $g_j(x) = 0$.
 Then, the Lagrange multiplier $\mu_j$ may take on any non-zero value ($\mu_j \geq 0$).
 Since $g_j(x) = 0$ in this case, the constraint $\mu_j \cdot g_j(x) = 0$ will be satisfied no matter the value of $\mu_j$.
 On the other hand, if the constraint is non-binding ($g_j(x) < 0$), the Lagrange multiplier will equal zero ($\mu_j = 0$).
 Otherwise the constraint $\mu_j \cdot g_j(x) = 0$ would be violated.
 This shows that an inequality constraint can only affect the optimal solution if it is binding.
 Note that these constraints are non-linear.

 Now we want to find a solution to the set of equations (values for $x$, $\lambda_i$, and $\mu_j$).
 For most, but not all, convex problems, these conditions are sufficient and necessary conditions for optimality, so the obtained solution would be an optimal solution.
-Note that KKT conditions can only be formulated for convex problems.
-Typically, these are the dispatch optimisation problems we discuss here and can be purely linear or problems with a quadratic (nonlinear) objective function.
+This holds for the optimisation problems we discuss in this course (linear problems or problems with a quadratic (nonlinear) objective function).

 :::{admonition} Condensed form of KKT conditions
 :class: tip